The uniform Korn - Poincar\'e inequality in thin domains: Abstract

 \section{Abstract}

 We study the Korn-Poincar\'e inequality:

-in domains $S^h$ that are shells of small thickness of order $h$, around an arbitrary smooth and closed hypersurface $S$ in $\mathbf{R}^n$.
+in domains $S^h$ that are shells of small thickness of order $h$, around an arbitrary compact, boundaryless and smooth hypersurface $S$ in $\mathbf{R}^n$.
 By $D(u)$ we denote the symmetric part of the gradient $\nabla u$, and we assume the tangential boundary conditions:

 We prove that $C_h$ remains uniformly bounded as $h\to 0$, for vector fields $u$ in any family of cones (with angle $<\pi/2$, uniform in $h$) around the orthogonal complement of extensions of Killing vector fields on $S$.